sap-tutorials/Tutorials/tutorials/hxe-ua-download-binary-xsa/hxe-ua-download-binary-xsa.md

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 4: ](Download one or more files)]

+If you want applications like XS Advanced, Web IDE, and SAP HANA Cockpit, download both`hxe.tgz` and `hxexsa.tgz`.
+If you want optional packages like SAP HANA streaming analytics (`hsa.tgz`), download them now as well.

 This example uses the Linux Download Manager `HXEDownloadManager_linux.bin`.
 It specifies a proxy host, proxy port, and downloads *Getting Started with SAP HANA, express edition (Binary Installer Method)* and the SHINE package (`shine.tgz`).